Graph Structure DFS/BFS Traversal

 };

-array, this traversal function will visit all nodes in the graph once and attempt to traverse all edges once.
-Therefore, the algorithm's time complexity is , where E
+array, this traversal function will visit every node in the graph once and attempt to traverse every edge once.
+Therefore, the time complexity of the algorithm is , where E

 is the total number of nodes.